Black Suits Comin' (Nod Ya Head)

-"Black Suits Comin' (Nod Ya Head)" is a song by American actor and hip hop musician Will Smith.
+"Black Suits Comin' (Nod Ya Head)" is a song by rapper and actor Will Smith.
 The song was a part of the film Men in Black II's soundtrack and the first single on Smith's album Born to Reign.

 Background

 The song was written for the 2002 Columbia Pictures action-comedy film Men in Black II, in which Smith portrays Agent J. The song was released as a single from the Men in Black II soundtrack on May 13, 2002.
 The single reached number 77 on the US Billboard Hot 100, but was more successful in the UK, peaking at number three on the UK Singles Chart.
 The song features vocals from Trā-Knox, who performs part of the hook in the chorus.
 In 2017, Limp Bizkit guitarist Wes Borland revealed that he had been approached by Smith to help compose the theme for Men In Black II, but he turned down the offer.